Globus Medical (GMED)

 David C. Paul, Executive Chairman

-David C. Paul is the founder of Globus Medical, establishing the company in 2003.
-He served as the Chief Executive Officer from the company's inception until August 2017, when he transitioned into the role of Executive Chairman.
-Before founding Globus, Mr. Paul was employed at Synthes in various positions, including Director of Product Development, and worked as a Research Engineer in biomaterials research at Temple University.
-He is an inventor named on approximately 225 patents and published applications.
-Mr. Paul holds a B.S. in Mechanical Engineering from the University of Madras and an M.S. in Computer Integrated Mechanical Engineering Systems from Temple University.
-He also serves on the Board of Free Flow Medical and Cross Ventures, LLC.
+David C. Paul is the founder of Globus Medical, having established the company in 2003.
+He served as Chief Executive Officer from inception until August 2017, when he transitioned to the role of Executive Chairman.
+Prior to founding Globus, Mr. Paul was employed at Synthes, where his last position was Director of Product Development, responsible for product development and marketing functions.
+He is named inventor on over 300 patents and published applications.

 Kelly G. Huller, Esquire, General Counsel

-Kelly G. Huller has served as General Counsel for Globus Medical since December 2018.
+Kelly Huller has served as General Counsel since December 2018.
 She began her career at Globus in 2006 as the company's first in-house counsel.
-Over her tenure, she has overseen more than 10 mergers and acquisitions, including the company's acquisition of NuVasive, Inc., which was an all-stock deal valued at $3 billion.
-Ms. Huller's efforts have contributed to the growth of Globus Medical into a $2B+ musculoskeletal global technology company with five business units and over 5,000 employees.
+During her tenure, Ms. Huller has led more than 10 mergers and acquisitions, including the company's acquisition of NuVasive, Inc.

 AI Analysis | Feedback